 How Pay-at-Table Technology is Changing the Dining Experience

-What Pay-at-Table Actually Means
+What Is Pay-at-Table Technology?

-• For customers, it’s independence.
+For customers, it’s independence.

-• For restaurants, it’s speed.
+For restaurants, it’s speed.

-• For both, it’s harmony.
+For everyone, it’s harmony.

 Customer using mobile phone to make a contactless payment